 Stara Cerkev (German Mitterdorf) is one of the oldest settlements and the first centre of Christianity in Kočevska (Gottschee) region.
 It was settled before the arrival of German-speaking farmers-tenants in 1330s.
-The village was named after the oldest church in Kočevska region, which stood there before 1339.
+The village was named after the oldest church in the Kočevska region, built before 1339.

 According to the legend, the residents of Stara Cerkev and Slovenska vas originally intended to build a church on a hillock between the two villages, yet the stones they had brought there would miraculously appear at the current location every morning.
 They believed that the stones were moved by angels, so they stopped trying and built the church at the present-day location.